Al Shaqab: History

 Centuries before natural gas and petroleum gave prominence to Qatar as one of the world's fastest growing economies, the country was known for its prized Arabian horses.

 When the Al Thani ancestors, the ruling family of the State of Qatar, migrated out of the Arabian Desert three centuries ago to settle in Qatar, the Arabian horse was a vital part of daily life.
 The Arabian horse played an important role in the founding of Qatar.

+Arabian horses are more than animals in Qatar; they are symbols of pride, tradition, and resilience.
+Historically, these horses were vital to the Bedouin way of life in the desert, as they provided transportation, survival, and companionship (Schiettecatte & Zouache, 2017).
+Today, Al Shaqab’s efforts to preserve the Arabian horse breed reflect a deep respect for this heritage.
+As noted by Derry (2023), Arabian horses symbolize the strength and cultural identity of the Qatari people.
+By maintaining breeding programs and hosting events focused on these horses, Al Shaqab makes sure that their importance continues to attract attention locally and globally.

 Al Shaqab takes its name from a historic battle against the Ottomans.
 Taking place in the town of Al Rayyan in 1893, the Battle of Al Wajbah, or Al Shaqab as it is also known, saw the Qataris, led by Sheikh Jassim bin Mohammed Al Thani, defeat the Ottomans.
 This historic battle eventually led to Qatar's independence.

 The emir Sheikh Hamad Bin Khalifa Al Thani established Al Shaqab in 1992.
 In honour of his ancestor, Sheikh Jassim bin Mohammed Al Thani, he chose to establish the breeding farm at the site of the Al Shaqab battle.
 In 2004, Al Shaqab became a member of Qatar Foundation.

 The facility covers some 980,000 square metres and has a stable capacity for more than 400 horses.

 The breeding program is intended to preserve the Arabian breed and to produce horses that are beautiful, athletic, and have character and kindness.
+One of the most famous horses bred at Al Shaqab is Marwan Al Shaqab, a legendary Arabian stallion who has won numerous international awards for his beauty and pedigree.
+He represents the pinnacle of Al Shaqab’s breeding excellence and has contributed significantly to the global reputation of Arabian horses.
+Marwan Al Shaqab’s legacy is a testament to Al Shaqab’s commitment to preserving and promoting the Arabian horse as a symbol of Qatari heritage (Al Shaqab Official Website).
 They must be physically strong to carry their riders.

 The breeding program is divided into three categories: international Arabian horses, combining all Arabian bloodlines; straight Egyptian Arabians, as defined by the Pyramid Society; and the traditional Qatari bloodlines of the past.

 In 2008, the Al Shaqab team finished second out of the 24 competing countries to earn the silver medal in the competition.